The Equality of Men and Women

 i) "So Elohim (God) created the adam (mankind) in His image, in the image of Elohim (God) He created it;" Note the unusual use of a gender-neutral, singular pronoun, 'it', to describe the three-in-one, first person.
 Then, verse 27 continues:

 ii) "male and female He created them."
-That was the second and final iteration, where woman was removed from 'the adam' late on Day 6.
+That was the second and final iteration, where woman was removed from 'the adam' later on Day 6.
 See Genesis 2:25.

 "And to Adam He said, Because you listened to your wife's voice..." v17.